Retire by stateFigures verified May 31, 2026

 Crater Lake National Park

-Crater Lake is the deepest lake in the United States, formed in a collapsed volcano.
-The rim drive and overlooks are an easy way to take in the view without a long hike, though the road and many services are open mainly in summer.
+Crater Lake is the deepest lake in the United States, set in a collapsed volcano.
+The rim drive and overlooks hand you the view without a long hike.
+Just know the road and most services open mainly in summer.

 National Park Service